Skip to content ↓

 • Avoid food waste

 Follow this guidance on how to book a meal choice on Arbor.
-You can book for the full term, weekly or daily (between 08:30 and 09:00 for the same day).
-If you do not select a meal option for your child (ren), they will be given a cheese sandwich as a default option.
+You can book for the full term, weekly or daily (before 07:00 for the same day).
+If you do not select a meal option for your child(ren), they will be given the vegetarian main as a default option.

 If you decide to opt for packed lunches for your child, we ask that you ensure these lunches provide the pupil with healthy and nutritious food that is similar to food served in schools, which is now regulated by national standards.
 Every day, a balanced child's lunchbox should include: